rajeshpp/MLOps/MLOps/MLOps_Project_LifeCycle.md

   - **overfitting**: Model memorizes the data and gives best results on training data.
 But, the performance deteriorates when evaluated on the new data.
   - **underfitting**: Model does not do very well on the training data.
 - The whole idea is to find the best model which is balanced and giving best results on the future data.
 For that, we need to generalize the model on both training and test data.

+## Model Deployment
+- Deployed model should have the capability of stream processing and batch processing.
+- Once deployed, the ML model should be available for scoring the new data.
+- Model needs to be monitored and evaluated continuously.
+- If there is a change in the data or change in the business/process, model lifecycle needs to be revisited.

+## Model Consumption
+## Continuous Evaluation